Quick Start¶

 Connection URL Formats¶

-django-cachex uses the valkey-py/redis-py native URL notation for connection strings:
+Uses the valkey-py/redis-py native URL notation:

 valkey://[[username]:[password]]@localhost:6379/0- Valkey TCP connectionredis://[[username]:[password]]@localhost:6379/0- Redis TCP connectionvalkeys://[[username]:[password]]@localhost:6379/0- Valkey SSL/TLS connectionrediss://[[username]:[password]]@localhost:6379/0- Redis SSL/TLS connectionunix://[[username]:[password]]@/path/to/socket.sock?db=0- Unix socket